|How to book||What happens

 Please refer to the College's information on academic dress to ensure you have the correct attire for graduation.
 That webpage also has details of academic dress suppliers in Oxford.

 The dress code is strictly adhered to.
 Please follow it carefully.

 Guest allocation for the graduation ceremonies is limited to two tickets per graduand.
 Occasionally, additional guest tickets become available before the ceremony.
 If you would like to be added to a waiting list for an extra ticket please contact the Senior Registry Administrator.
 Tickets will normally be made available on a 'first-come, first-served' basis and will be limited to one additional ticket per graduand.
 Graduands themselves do not need a ticket.

 It is recommended that children under the age of seven do not attend the ceremony but if graduands do wish to bring children, the parent/guardian should try and sit near an exit so that they may leave quickly and quietly should the child get restless.
 Please also note that the child will need their own ceremony ticket unless they will be sitting on their parent/guardian’s lap.

-A lunch is held in College before each graduation ceremony (for 22nd July 2017 the celebration will be post ceremony).
-Graduands and their three guests may attend free of charge.
+A lunch is held in College before each graduation ceremony (for 23 July 2019 and 9 November 2019, the celebration will be post ceremony).
+Graduands and their two guests may attend free of charge.
 Additional places are not available.

 If graduands or any of their guests require a visa to travel to the UK for the ceremony, it is very important to plan for this in advance.
-If you require a letter confirming you are booked to attend a ceremony then please contact the Deputy Registrar.
-We can also provide a template for you to prepare a visitor invitation letter for your guests if required.
+If you require a letter confirming you are booked to attend a ceremony then please contact the Senior Registry Administrator We can also provide a template for you to prepare a visitor invitation letter for your guests if required.

-If you have any questions or concerns regarding graduation, please contact James McBain, Deputy Registrar.
+If you have any questions or concerns regarding graduation, please contact the Senior Registry Administrator.